thomaspinckney3/cs4501/Project1.md

 =========

-In this project you will set up a development environment (using VirtualBox, Ubuntu Linux, Docker, Python, Django and MySQL) and then create a simple Hello World app in Django.
+In this project you will set up a development environment (using Docker(Linux/Mac/Windows), Python, Django and MySQL) and then create a simple Hello World app in Django.
 Whew!

 There's a lot of Linux and system level stuff in this project.
 It may seem like you don't need to know all of this, but you do :) Don't just type the commands that apear here.
 Understand what's going on and only use these instructions as a hint.
 If you want a